hextrust/web3-provider-sdk-js/readme.md

 For detailed documentation on how to integrate this SDK, please read the [userguide.md](userguide.md) for details.

 ## API Support
-In order to obtain support for the API and for any queries, there are several parameters that Hex Trust will need to know in order to support your application.
-If you are interested in integrating with the Gryfyn wallet or would like to provide addresses to be whitelisted, please contact integrations@hextrust.com.
+In order to obtain support for the API and for any queries, there are several parameters that Hex Trust will need to know.
+If you are interested in integrating with the Gryfyn wallet or would like to provide domains and addresses to be whitelisted, please contact integrations@hextrust.com.

 ## Demo: